VictorB1996/Unity-RPG/README.md

 # Unity-RPG
-Repository which contains the foundations of an RPG game, made in Unity.
+Repository which contains the foundations of a RPG game, made in Unity.